alexkinsella/academic-kickstart/content/post/2023-10-31-An-Icy-Halloween.md

 {{< video src="/media/Icy_Halloween/1_halloween.mp4" controls="yes" >}}

 To set the scene, above is an animation of the day’s clouds over the Northeast from NOAA’s GOES-16 satellite.
 The central display is the river of mid-level clouds traveling northeast along the jet stream over the mid-Atlantic states.
-Notice how Cape Cod (that’s me!) spends the day going in and out of cloud cover.
+Notice how Cape Cod, where I am, spends the day going in and out of cloud cover.
 The clouds to the north, over New York and elsewhere, are also mesmerizing as they fill in with a rotating, rippling pattern of gravity waves.

 The morning on the Cape started with some striking contrails — the high clouds that are created by the water vapor exhaust of jet aircraft when conditions are right.
 The contrails in this case showed both that the upper levels were near saturation, and thus primed for a cirrus show, as well as the ripping jet stream winds that elongated the falling ice streaks in the contrails to make these “descending curtains” visible in the sky.